 As XLN utilises the BT telephone network to provide its services XLN Telecom broadband is available to the vast majority of premises in the UK.
-In order to get an XLN package you must have a fixed telephone line connected to a BT telephone exchange that lies within the permitted range for either ADSL or fibre optic broadband; this covers most properties.
+To get an XLN package, you must have a fixed telephone line connected to a BT telephone exchange that lies within the permitted range for either ADSL or fibre optic broadband; this covers most properties.
 However, some areas may not have the option of both services, and those in remote rural locations may find their options are limited to ADSL and speeds could be very slow.

 XLN Telecom broadband speed